qdrant/landing_page/qdrant-landing/content/documentation/cloud/qdrant-cloud-setup.md

 ---

 # How to Setup and Connect to Qdrant Cloud on Free Tier
-This page shows you how to use the Qdrant Cloud Console to create a free tier cluster and then connect to it with Qdrant Client.
+In this tutorial, you will use the Qdrant Cloud Console to create a free tier cluster and then connect to it with Qdrant Client.

 ## Create a Free Tier cluster